 Legal Framework in Germany

 A typical practical example is the operation of an office building.
 Here, the operator must ensure that all technical systems are regularly maintained and that safety regulations are complied with.
-This includes not only fire safety measures but also compliance with accessibility regulations.
+This includes not only fire protection measures but also compliance with accessibility regulations.

 Responsibilities According to BetrSichV and Other Regulations